Kitchen Remodeling Tacoma

 • Existing appliance dimensions and clearances

-• Plumbing locations (sink, dishwasher, gas line)
+• Plumbing locations including sink, dishwasher, and gas line

 • Electrical panel capacity and outlet locations

-• Ventilation path for range hood
+• Ventilation path for the range hood

 We also assess: